 THE CREATIVE PROCESS · ONE PLANET PODCAST

 Your parents were educators, and you've also created mentorship programs where you've taken young journalists on the road with you to help bring them along that pathway toward journalism.
 You've been an outspoken advocate for education reform.
-What are your reflections on education, and how can we improve our education models to prepare people not just for the jobs of the 21st but to be more engaged global citizens?
+What are your reflections on education, and how can we improve our education models to prepare people not just for the jobs of the 21st century but to be more engaged global citizens?

 KRISTOF